alvarolopez/alvarolopez.github.com/content/pages/about.md

 infrastructure](https://confluence.ifca.es/display/IC/Computing+Resources) and
 services that [our group](https://computing.ifca.es) is operating.
-These resources are focused on scientific users and researchers, providing specialized compute and storage services.
+These resources are focused on scientific users and researchers, providing specialized compute and storage services for their needs.

 ## Teaching